Early Years funding for 3 and 4 year olds

 Yemeni | OYEM |

-Want to deliver the Early Years Entitlement Funding?
+I would like to deliver the Early Years Entitlement Funding

 To claim Early Years Entitlement funding you are agreeing to the Wiltshire Council Provider Agreement and will need to sign and return the Agreement Declaration September 2021 (PDF) [109KB] (opens new window) Wiltshire Provider Agreement (PDF) [411KB] (opens new window) form.
-Signed documents can be returned to earlyyears@wiltshire.gov.uk.
+Signed documents must be returned to earlyyears@wiltshire.gov.uk (opens new window).
 These documents can be found under Downloads.

-We will also need your bank account details, complete the New provider early years entitlement form.
+We will also need your bank account details.
+Complete the New provider early years entitlement form, via your Citizen ID account (if you do not have an account you can create one).

 Following receipt of your signed Wiltshire Council Provider Agreement and your bank account details we will then be able to give you access to the Establishment portal, which is our secure website designed to manage Early Years funding claims and the statutory annual early years' census.
-An email will be sent to you to confirm this and will contain the joining instruction for the portal: Establishment portal.
+An email will be sent to you to confirm this and will contain the joining instruction for the portal: Establishment portal (opens new window).